 The 2400 in the name of the mattress refers to the number of pocket springs that it contains.
 Given that this mattress contains two layers of springs, it’s likely that each layer will contain 1,200.
 It is often regarded that anywhere between 1,000 and 2,000 springs on a single layer will offer a decent amount of support for all but the heaviest of people.

-3. John Lewis and Partners Natural Collection Fleece Wool 8400 mattress
+6. John Lewis & Partners: Fleece Wool 8400

 Mattresses in the John Lewis Natural collection are actually made by a company called Harrison Spinks.
 They’re a good brand of mattress who are popular in the US but haven’t really made much of a launch over here yet.
 Saying that, they recently won the best manufacturer award from the National Bed Federation in 2018.
 The springs that feature in this mattress also won their own award last year.
 This isn’t the only wool mattress in the John Lewis and Partners Natural collection; in fact there are several, ranging between £950 and £1,400 in price.